 Council provides procurement opportunities to Aboriginal and Torres Strait Islander Suppliers of goods and services locally, which has a direct positive impact on Aboriginal and Torres Strait Islander business growth and employment.
-We ensure that Aboriginal and Torres Strait Islander businesses are considered first when procuring goods and services for NAIDOC Week and National Reconciliation Week.
+We ensure that Aboriginal and Torres Strait Islander businesses are considered first when procuring goods and services should any preferences be given.